4.4. Geometry Groups¶

 z_g=-56.06, b=10, r=5, r_det=8)

-When given a desired object magnification \(m\), the image distance parameter \(b\) can be calculated with:
+When given a desired object magnification \(m\), the image distance parameter \(b\) is calculated according to:

 Note that \(b, g\) both need to be positive for this preset to work.